 - Infant weight loss (more than 10% loss from birth weight), or inadequate weight gain after two weeks post-birth.

 - Other less common problems could include food allergies and diet or nutrition concerns for the mother and/or baby.

-A board-certified lactation consultant is an invaluable asset to breastfeeding families, reassuring you when breastfeeding and lactation are going well, and by providing information and support to help prevent and manage common concerns.
-IBCLCs help with:
+A board-certified lactation consultant is an invaluable asset to breastfeeding families.
+We’ll assure you when breastfeeding and lactation are going well by providing information and support to help prevent and manage common concerns.
+Our certified lactation consultants help with:

-- Prenatal counseling about the factors that may affect breastfeeding and lactation
+- Prenatal counseling addressing what may affect breastfeeding and lactation

 - Basic position and latch of the infant